Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 - 14% cover orientation to the treatment process

 You can find additional resources for preparing for the NCAC I on the NAADAC’s website.
+For a comprehensive overview of national certification requirements, see our guide to state and national substance abuse counselor certification.

 The NAADAC will send your exam results to the Wisconsin DSPS, and if you pass then the DSPS will issue your SAC license.
 Congratulations are in order!